dotnet/interactive/docs/jupyter-in-polyglot-notebooks.md

 #!connect jupyter --kernel-name pythonkernel --conda-env condaenvpython3.9 --kernel-spec python3
 ```

-Or, you can also do this by adding `condaenvpython3.9` as a kernel spec to Jupyter and then using the `--kernel-spec` option to target it.
+Or, you can get similar experience by adding `condaenvpython3.9` as a kernel spec to Jupyter and then using the `--kernel-spec` option to target it.

 ```
 #!connect jupyter --kernel-name pythonkernel --conda-env base --kernel-spec condaenvpython3.9